QoboLtd/project-template-rt/README.md

 -----------

 * The setup and configuration is executed by user root.
-* Server's hostname is the FQDN on which the RT will run.
 * Server has access to the Internet, for git, puppet, perl and yum dependencies.
-* Server will run all necessary parts locally - web, database, and mail software.
 * No other critical software runs on the server.

 Configuration